ImgyeongLee/ImgyeongLee/README.md

 # Imgyeong Lee

 👋 Hello!
 My name is Imgyeong Lee.
 Welcome to my GitHub Page!<br>
 I am a full-stack web developer.
-I am currently enrolled in the thesis-based Master's program at the University of Alberta, under the supervision of Professor Abram Hindle.
+I am currently pursuing my thesis-based Master's degree at the University of Alberta, under the supervision of Professor Abram Hindle.
 My research interests are software engineering and machine learning.

 I would like to contribute to a new technology that leverages people's productivity regardless of their programming background.